CNBorn/blog-articles/travel/zhengding.md

 ![Bronze Guanyin]({filename}/images/travel/zhengding/R0013616.JPG_rotated.jpg)
 ![Hall of Longxing Temple are connected by staircases]({filename}/images/travel/zhengding/R0013621.JPG)

 After Longxing Temple, We went to Kaiyuan Temple.
 It is an historical site with one of the oldest kind of drum tower of Tang Danasty style in China, and the largest [Bixi(tortoise like beast)](http://en.wikipedia.org/wiki/Bixi_(tortoise)) in China.
 Inside Kaiyuan Temple, Xumi pagoda(Sumeru Pagoda) is built in Tang dynasty.
-A Tang style drum tower is also present in this temple.
 ![Xumi pagoda]({filename}/images/travel/zhengding/R0013629.JPG)
 ![Biggest Bixi]({filename}/images/travel/zhengding/R0013633.JPG)